pith. sign in

 Referee Report

 Summary.
-The paper proves that no non-discrete Alexandroff topology on a group makes the group operations continuous, negatively settling the existence question for Alexandroff topological groups.
-It then develops the theory of Alexandroff paratopological groups, establishes basic properties, constructs explicit non-compact T0 examples, and applies these constructions to resolve two open questions on feebly bounded subsets (products of feebly bounded sets remain feebly bounded, and B² is feebly bounded whenever B is).
+The manuscript proves that no non-discrete Alexandroff topology can make a group into a topological group, negatively settling the existence question for Alexandroff topological groups.
+It then develops the theory of Alexandroff paratopological groups by establishing fundamental properties, constructing explicit non-compact T0 examples, and applying these constructions to resolve two open questions on feebly bounded subsets: the product of feebly bounded sets is feebly bounded, and B² is feebly bounded whenever B is feebly bounded.

 major comments (1)